AIGODLIKE/BlenderAIStudio/README.md

 An addon to **fully enhance Blender's AI workflow**, serving as a demonstration for [Addon UI-Forge](https://github.com/AIGODLIKE/AddonUI-Forge) (next-gen Blender Addon UI framework).

+Note: This is not an official Blender project.

 ## Key Features